-This one-year certificate program prepares graduates for employment in the dental setting with an emphasis on current concepts of clinical chairside assisting.
+Prepare for employment in a dental office or lab by learning the current concepts of clinical chairside assisting.
 A dental assistant may serve as a clinical chairside assistant, receptionist, office manager, or laboratory technician.
-The Dental Assisting Program inspires confidence by combining relevant instruction in a learning environment.

 - Innovative, state-of-the-art dental lab